theprincy/fabercad/dev-guide/index.md

 return occ.utils.applyBooleanModifier(tools, params.boolean);
 ```

 Normally the return would consist of an object containing the arrays for consumed and created objects.
-This bit of code takes care of the business of populating these arrays and is the preferred method for performing all boolean operations in JSketcher.
+This bit of code takes care of the business of populating these arrays and is the preferred method for performing all boolean operations in FaberCad.

 ## image widget